Mayor goes to aid of 98-year-old driver

-Lord Mayor Gareth Wilson found himself rescuing a motorist with a flat tyre last night - with the driver in question being the grand old age of 98.
+A Lord Mayor found himself rescuing a motorist with a flat tyre this week - with the driver in question being the grand old age of 98.

-Mr Wilson was flagged down by the elderly man on the Markethill Road around 10.20pm.
+Alderman Gareth Wilson of Armagh City, Banbridge and Craigavon Borough Council was flagged down by the elderly man on the Markethill Road, outside Portadown, around 10.20pm on Wednesday night.

 He said, “He had managed to get the wheel out of the boot but he had no wrench and it was dark, although he did have a wee mobile phone with him.